 We have highlighted three skin conditions that irritate the skin, causing symptoms such as redness, spots, flakes, swelling or pimples.
 These are acne, rosacea and eczema.
 In addition to these three more familiar types, there are numerous other skin conditions.

-- Psoriasis: a chronic skin condition of which plaque psoriasis is the best known.
+A chronic skin condition of which plaque psoriasis is the best known.
 It is characterised by red spots and skin flakes and can be associated with joint pain.
-A hereditary factor has been determined for this condition.
+A hereditary factor has been determined for this skin problem.

-- Hives or urticaria: hives are formed as a result of swelling in the dermis.
+Hives are formed as a result of swelling in the dermis.
 Hives are among the symptoms of urticaria.
-The swellings are also called angioedema, they are swellings caused by leakage of blood vessels.
+The swellings are also called angioedema, they are swellings caused by blood vessel leakage.

-Herpes infection: this is a fairly innocent skin condition that generally heals itself.
+This is a fairly innocuous disease of the skin that generally heals itself.
 The symptoms include a painful, burning sensation and blisters.

-- Shingles: skin rash caused by a virus infection.
+A skin condition caused by a virus infection.
 Blisters develop in a group (shingle).
 The blisters cause pain and itching.
-The varicella zoster virus is also the cause of chicken pox.
-Patients who get shingles had chicken pox when they were little.
+The varicella-zoster virus is also the cause of chickenpox.
+Patients who get shingles had chickenpox when they were little.

 All kinds of virus and bacterial infections of the skin.
-What all these conditions have in common is that an abnormality is detected on the skin.
-This can be a defect in colour, for example red or white spots, but also a different type of defect on the skin, such as flakes or lumps.
+What all these skin conditions have in common is that an abnormality is detected on the skin.
+This can be a colour defect, for example, red or white spots, but also a different type of defect on the skin, such as flakes or lumps.

-A second aspect that the conditions have in common is the feeling of shame and frustration that come with it.
+A second aspect that all these skin conditions have in common is the feeling of shame and frustration that come with it.
 The complaints are often visible and sometimes raise questions or strange looks in social situations.
 A quarter to a third of people with chronic skin conditions also need psychological support.

-In addition, conditions that result in itching as a symptom can lead to a vicious circle of continuously scratching and itching.
+In addition, skin conditions that result in itching as a symptom (often dry skin conditions) can lead to a vicious circle of continuously scratching and itching.
 Scratching aggravates the symptoms, and also leads to enormous frustration.
-It is very important that the psychological symptoms are taken seriously, so that the patient can find a way to deal with them and social isolation and depression are avoided.
+The psychological symptoms must be taken seriously so that the patient can find a way to deal with them and social isolation and depression are avoided.

 How can you recognise skin conditions?

 As described above, a skin condition can be recognised by a defect on the skin.
 This can include redness, flakes, bumps, spots, fissures, dots, colour change and more.
-The symptoms are sometimes accompanied by itching, pain or a burning sensation.
-If you have any complaints, consult an expert so that you can start treatment in a targeted manner as soon as possible.
+The symptoms of skin conditions are sometimes accompanied by itching, pain or a burning sensation.
+If you suspect you have a skin condition or disease of the skin, consult an expert so that you can start treatment in a targeted manner as soon as possible.
+Skin problems often worsen if left untreated.
 There are also a large number of skin conditions, such as old age warts, which generally do not require treatment.

 Can I do something myself about skin conditions?

-What can you do yourself?
+What can you do yourself about possible skin conditions?
 If you have found any abnormalities on your skin, it is important to consult a doctor.
-He or she can give you a prescription for medication, or refer you to a specialist.
-Eczema can be evoked or exacerbated by dry skin.
-It is therefore important that you take good care of your skin and moisturise it.
-Once you have symptoms, it is important that you apply the right care.
-Also, avoid scratching in the event of itching.
-In other forms of acne and rosacea it is important to keep track of the symptoms.
-This can help give an indication of the cause, and thus help in targeted treatment.
+They can give you a prescription for medication, or refer you to a specialist.
+Eczema can be exacerbated by dry skin.
+It is therefore important that you take good care of your skin and moisturise it regularly.
+Once you have the symptoms of a skin condition, you must seek the right treatment.
+Also, avoid scratching your skin problems in the event of itching.
+In other forms of acne and rosacea, it is important to keep track of the symptoms.
+This can help give an indication of the cause and thus help in targeted treatment.

 What are the forms of treatment?